pradipmudi/pradipmudi/README.md

 <br />
 <br />

 Hi, I'm Pradip from India.
-I love learning new things.
+I love solving problems.
+To me programming and languages/frameworks are just tools to solve a problem.
+I'm ready to learn any new things to get the job done.

 - 🌱 I’m currently learning to design & build large scale distributed systems